-Adjustment of Status is the many-months long process that some intending immigrants living in the United States use to apply for permanent resident status (a green card).
-An immigrant who has filed an Adjustment of Status application is allowed to live legally in the United States and apply for a work permit while awaiting an interview at an office of U.S. Citizenship and Immigration Services (USCIS).
-At that interview, or soon after, the application for permanent residence will normally be approved or denied.
+The term "Adjustment of Status" refers to the long process that some intending immigrants who are already living in the United States use to apply for permanent resident status (a green card) there.
+After filing an Adjustment of Status application with U.S. Citizenship and Immigration Services (USCIS), the intending immigrant is allowed to live legally in the United States and apply for a work permit while awaiting a USCIS interview.
+At that interview, or soon after, the application for permanent residence will normally be either approved or denied.

 You can apply for Advance Parole using USCIS Form I-131, available on the USCIS website.
-You won't even have to pay the fee that other people do -- it's included in your Adjustment of Status application fee.
+You won't even have to pay the fee that other people do.
+It's included in your Adjustment of Status application fee.

 Here are a few crucial things to know about Advance Parole.